appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 <dd>
   Grant type determines the method for a client application to receive an access token for authenticating requests to a resource server on behalf of a user.
 The below grant types are available for integration:

   * **Authorization Code** - The authorization code grant type is commonly used for Appsmith user authorization.
-It works by redirecting the user to the authorization server, where user logs in and give consent to Appsmith.
+It works by redirecting the user to the authorization server, where the user logs in and gives consent to Appsmith.
 Afterward, the authorization server redirects the user back to Appsmith with an authorization code.
 This code is then exchanged by Appsmith for an access token.
 The access token acts as a credential, allowing Appsmith to access protected resources on your behalf for requests.

   * **Client Credentials** - The client credentials grant type is commonly used when the Appsmith application needs access to its own resources, rather than acting on behalf of a user.
 In this scenario, the client (Appsmith) must be configured on the provider side with its own set of client credentials, typically consisting of a client ID and client secret.
 Once configured, Appsmith authenticates itself with the authorization server using these credentials.
 Upon successful authentication, the authorization server issues an access token directly to Appsmith.
 This access token then serves as the Appsmith credential, enabling it to access its own resources in requests.